pretix/pretix-docs/docs/guides/seating.md

 If you want to do so, set the "Width" and "Height" to the resolution of the image.
 Then, click the :btn:UPLOAD IMAGE: button and select the file.

+In order to zoom in and out of the layout, hold the Ctrl key and move your mouse wheel.
+Alternatively, you can use the buttons :btn-icon:fa3-search-minus:: and :btn-icon:fa3-search-plus:: in the top bar.

+In order to move the view around, hold the Ctrl key, click the layout, and move your mouse.

+In order to edit an element, click "Select rows or shapes" in the top bar.
+If you want to select individual seats, click "Select seats" instead.
+Click the element.
+If you want to select multiple elements, hold the Shift key while clicking them.
+Alternatively, hold the left mouse button and move the mouse to draw a selection rectangle around them.

+In order to move selected elements, drag and drop them with the mouse or use the arrow keys.
+Use the Shift key for bigger movements and the Alt key for smaller movements.
+If you want to align elements to the grid, hold the Ctrl key while moving them.

 The editor will validate your layout.
 It will warn you if there are duplicate seat numbers or row numbers.

+Copying rows may create duplicate seat numbers.
+Change the row number of the row you copied.
+Then, activate the "Reversed" toggle and deactivate it again.
+This refreshes seat numbers so that there will be no more duplicates in that row.

 In order to save the layout, click the :btn-icon:fa3-save:: button in the top left.
 This opens a dialog allowing you to save the resulting JSON file on your computer.